santhoshsail2c/mean-blog/README.md

 I'm currently learning MEAN by developing this project.

+It has angularjs as front end with express and node and also uses mongoose library in mongodb.(sorry for my amateur expanation)

 I have Created a single page application where we can create posts and see the created posts in the same page and also added usecases for deleting a single post

 Now, I'm trying to add a delete all posts, but cant figure out the logic.